Skip to content

 • context (optional): A dictionary allowing you to include dynamic data in the template rendering process.

 Any additional arguments or keyword arguments provided will be passed directly to TemplateResponse.
+This is for example handy when you need async templates.

 Optional Arguments